rohit--jain/Fiware-Context-Broker---Smart-Water-Network/Broker-Setup/Setup_Windows.md

 Note that IP-address gets changed after every reboot of the Debian app.<br>

 ## Step 8: Test Broker from Browser
 Open any browser and type in address bar: **http://[Broker-IP-address]:9090/** and you should see white webpage with heading **"Whitelabel Error Page"** with current date and time in the next lines.
+See the Screenshot **"WhitelabelErrorPage.JPG"**.
 This indicates that the Broker is up and running and accessible outside Debian app on Windows.

 ## Step 9: Test your Broker with a Test Entity
 In Debian app command shell use following CURL command:<br>